 Proteins are strings of amino acids.
-So there are many parts, but it's only when the parts conform to the appropriate structure that the virus is able to realise its function and that it thus has its novel explanatory and causal attributes.27 The wrong assemblage of parts would be inert - viruses are able to infect hosts exactly when they are structured appropriately.
-When this happens abstractions from the detailed interactions of the parts (be that at the molecular or sub-molecular level) are legitimated and the dependencies that underwrite causal and explanatory claims are in terms either of the virus as a whole or in terms of the interactions of the proteins.
+So there are many parts, but it's only when the parts are arranged in the right way into the whole that the virus gets its novel explanatory and causal attributes.19 The wrong assemblage of parts would be inert - viruses are able to infect hosts exactly when their parts are assembled in the right way.
+When this happens abstractions from the detailed interactions of the parts are legitimated and the dependencies that underwrite causal and explanatory claims are in terms either of the virus as a whole or in terms of the interactions of the proteins.